 4. Use music

 Music can have such a deep impact on our mood and inspiration levels!
 I love creating a good, long playlist for myself prior to starting with a painting.
 Music helps keep my creativity flowing and my energy high for hours.

 Our taste in music will vary from person to person, of course.
 Perhaps an artist looking to create an extremely dynamic abstract painting would be inspired by music with a faster/upbeat tempo.
 Whereas, another artist might find more relaxing, classical music more helpful.

 Regardless of your taste in music, create a playlist that will help you stay positive, inspired and motivated to continue.

-5. Learn to leave your brushstrokes alone
+5. Practice leaving your brushstrokes alone

 Do your best to place your brushstrokes (or lines if your drawing) with intention and then leave them alone!
 Allow the organic occurrences to happen and think of how you can use these effects to your advantage instead of trying to correct them or blend them out.

-I hope that you found this post helpful and that it encouraged you to keep exploring and moving forward with your art!
+I hope that you found this post helpful and that it encouraged you to keep exploring and moving forward with your art.
 I wish you all the best and remember to enjoy the process!

 is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites